 Believing it possible to conduct cutting-edge research and production in a greener, less-environmentally impactful way, NEB commissioned the building of a modern, LEED® certified (Leadership in Energy and Environmental Design) 140,000 square foot laboratory building.
 LEED certification is a distinction awarded based on a suite of environmentally focused standards that include site sustainability, water efficiency, energy conservation and atmospheric protection, choice of building materials and resources, indoor environmental quality, innovation and building design.
 In 2009, NEB also received a “sustainable design” award from the Boston Society of Architects for this state-of-the-art facility, which was designed by Mart Ojamaa of Jung Brannen Associates.

-- Learn more about NEB’s commitment to environmental stewardship, scientific advancement and education, humanitarian efforts and employee well-being in our Social and Environmental Sustainability Brochure.
+- Learn more about NEB’s commitment to environmental stewardship, scientific advancement and education, humanitarian efforts and employee well-being in our Social and Environmental Responsibility Brochure.

 - NEB Feature Article: Five Steps to a Greener Lab: A roadmap to environmental action